 - You forgot to hand prime the dispenser.

 If this happens, it is crucial to home the system (by clicking the home icon) before starting another print.

 If you remove the dispenser, click the Home icon when you remount it!

 After mounting a dispenser, the V-One will perform a height calibration sequence and contact the limit switches a few times.
 During this sequence the machine will record the height of the dispenser.

-If you physically remove the dispenser and re-mount it, it is improbably it will be mounted at the exact same height.
+If you physically remove the dispenser and re-mount it, it is very unlikely you will mount it at the exact same height.
 It might be sitting 50 microns lower than before.
 Why is this a problem?
 The V-One can detect when the probe is mounted, but it cannot detect if the dispenser is ON, so it will not be aware of the height difference and you may break a nozzle.

 Pressing the Home icon will force the software to re-calibrate the height.

 If the substrate is not clamped properly two things may happen: